 Professor Dave counts his South Carolina roots and the time he has lived in Africa as instrumental to his music and art.
-In The Gambia, west Africa, indigo dye is a frequent part of the textile landscape. and is often seen side by side with the red/brown colors of kola nut dye.
+In The Gambia, west Africa, indigo dye is a frequent part of the textile landscape. and is often used with the rust/brown colors of kola nut dye.
 Side by side, Dave has always been at his best playing with talented artists and musicians.
 Here is a bit of bio...

 South Carolina (since 2006)

-"I started off as a 1st chair 2nd cornet player in middle school, where I learned harmony and as a teen in the early 70s transitioned to harp, practicing to recordings by Lee Oskar of War, Corky Siegel (Siegel-Schwall Band), Little Walter, Paul Butterfield and Charlie Musselwhite.
-And then I heard Toots..."
+"I started off as a 1st chair, 2nd cornet player in middle school, where I learned harmony and as a teen in the early 70s transitioned to harp, practicing to recordings by Lee Oskar of War, Corky Siegel (Siegel-Schwall Band), Little Walter, Paul Butterfield and Charlie Musselwhite.
+And then in college, I heard Toots.
+Game over."

 Bob "Buck" Buckingham